Printable Page

 Training For The Mesomorph:

 This is the best body type to be in.
-Most people in this category have been weight lifting for quite some time or are either involved in sports that require great physical exertion, not including the pure endurance sports such as marathon running.
+Most people in this category have been weight lifting for some time or are either involved in sports that require great physical exertion, not including the pure endurance sports such as marathon running.

 Lets look at the advantages the Mesomorph's have:

-- They can handle high intensities very well.
+2. They can handle high intensities well.

-- Their bodies are physically stronger and therefore less prone to injury.
+4. Their bodies are physically stronger and therefore less prone to injury.
 Because of this they can attempt advanced programs.

 From here the only place to go is up, and to be honest, it would be pointless to have a sample workout schedule.
 First of all, there are millions of options and I don't want to limit your possibilities.
 The thing is you have to decide what kind of workout is best suited to you.